adamalbers/powershell/README.md

+# Powershell Scripts & One-liners
-This is a respository for my PowerShell scripts and one-liners.
+This is a collection of one-liners and scripts I've created or collected.
-Be sure to read each script or one-liner before you run it.
+It is very much a work in progress.

+Original authors are credited where their code was used.